Introduction

 Evaluation and Risk Analysis

-Identification, estimation, and monitoring of management and technical risks, such as schedule slippage and cost overrun, are all part of the risk analysis process.
+Identification, estimation, and monitoring of software management and technical risks, such as schedule slippage and cost overrun, are all part of the risk analysis process.

-At the conclusion of the first iteration, the customer analyses the software and offers comments after testing the build.
+After the first iteration, the customer analyses the software and offers comments after testing the build.

 The Spiral Model is represented in the following illustration, which lists the tasks involved in each phase.